sofastack/sofastack.tech/content/en/projects/sofa-mesh/overview/index.md

 ## Main components

-### SOFAMosn
+### MOSN

-In SOFAMesh, the data pane adopts Golang to write a module called MOSN (Modular Observable Smart Net-stub), and replaces Envoy with MOSN to integrate with Istio to implement the functions of Sidecar.
+In SOFAMesh, the data pane adopts Golang to write a module called MOSN (Modular Open Smart Network), and replaces Envoy with MOSN to integrate with Istio to implement the functions of Sidecar.
 MOSN is fully compatible with Envoy's APIs.

 ![SOFA MOSN architecture](mosn-sofa-mesh-golang-sidecar.png)